 As a Forest Sciences student, you’ll:

-- Complete extensive, hands-on lab work.
+• Complete extensive, hands-on lab or field work.

-- Write an original, six-credit thesis under the supervision of a faculty member in your final year.
+• Honours students will write an original, six-credit thesis under the supervision of a faculty member in your final year.

 Campus features